pyg-team/pytorch_geometric/docs/source/notes/jit.rst

 Converting GNN Models
 ---------------------

-Converting your PyTorch Geometric model to a TorchScript program is straightforward and requires only a few code changes.
+Converting your PyG model to a TorchScript program is straightforward and requires only a few code changes.

 As always, it is best understood by an example, so let's consider the following model for now: